genai-impact/ecologits/docs/tutorial/providers/mistralai.md

-# Mistral AI v1
+# Mistral AI

+??? warning "Deprecation of Mistral AI v0"

+    Mistral AI python client with version `<1.0.0` will no longer be supported by EcoLogits.
+See official [migration guide from v0 to v1 :octicons-link-external-16:](https://github.com/mistralai/client-python/blob/main/MIGRATION.md).

-This guide focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python) for versions `>=1.0.0`.
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python).

 Official links: